12 Best Weekend Road Trips Florida

 11. Miami to the Everglades for city and wilderness contrast

 Not every road trip has to be mellow.
 If you want a weekend with energy, food, and culture, Miami can be fantastic.
-The smart move is to combine it with a day trip into Everglades National Park or nearby natural areas so the weekend is not all traffic, valet fees, and crowded hotspots.
+The smart move is to combine it with a day trip to Everglades National Park or nearby natural areas, so the weekend isn’t all traffic, valet fees, and crowded hotspots.

 This trip works best if you are selective.
 Miami can blow a budget quickly, so focus on one neighborhood, one standout meal, and one nature outing instead of trying to do everything.